Pirate Jam is first and foremost a Game Jam.

 Day 2: We head out into the great blue beyond.
 Our goal is to reach the first island destination and kick off 5 hours of development.
 During the sail we’ll cover additional safety and comfort training.

-Day 3 to 6: Will find us sailing between remote tropical islands, stopping each day for 5 hours of on-shore development.
+Day 3 to 8: Will find us sailing between remote tropical islands, stopping each day for 5 hours of jamming.
 We’ll also find time for snorkeling, fishing, diving, and other pirate games.

 Day 8 to 9: Everyone heads back home; now tan, salty, development pirates!